kjeliasen/TelcOMG/ProjectSpecs.md

 Answer the key questions, your hypotheses, and figure out the drivers of churn.

 1. Could the month in which they signed up influence churn? i.e. if a cohort is identified by tenure, is there a cohort or cohorts who have a higher rate of churn than other cohorts?
-(Plot the rate of churn on a line chart where x is the tenure and y is the rate of churn (customers churned/total customers)).
+(Plot the rate of churn on a line chart where x is the tenure and y is the rate of churn (customers churned/total customers)). **(Definitely answer this question)**

 2. Are there features that indicate a higher propensity to churn? like type of internet service, type of phone service, online security and backup, senior citizens, paying more than x% of customers with the same services, etc.?

 3. Is there a price threshold for specific services where the likelihood of churn increases once price for those services goes past that point?
-If so, what is that point for what service(s)?
+If so, what is that point for what service(s)? **(Definitely answer this question)**

-4. If we looked at churn rate for month-to-month customers after the 12th month and that of 1-year contract customers after the 12th month, are those rates comparable?
+4. If we looked at churn rate for month-to-month customers after the 12th month and that of 1-year contract customers after the 12th month, are those rates comparable? **(Definitely answer this question)**

 5. Controlling for services (`phone_id`, `internet_service_type_id`, `online_security_backup`, `device_protection`, `tech_support`, and `contract_type_id`), is the mean monthly_charges of those who have churned significantly different from that of those who have not churned?
 (Use a t-test to answer this.)